 Cross-Cultural Parallels and Solar Cosmology

-During the Late Bronze Age, Egypt exercised sustained cultural and political influence over Canaan, including the region of Israel.
-The Amarna Letters record the close ties between Canaanite rulers and the Egyptian court.
-Such interactions facilitated the spread of solar symbols, religious concepts, and royal iconography, which likely contributed to the symbolic environment in which Negev artists operated (Moran 1992; Mazar 1992; Redford 1992).
+The presence of Egyptian symbolic influence in the Negev has a historical context.
+During the Late Bronze Age, Egypt exercised sustained cultural and political authority over Canaan.
+The Amarna Letters document the close administrative and diplomatic ties between Canaanite rulers and the Egyptian court.
+These interactions created channels through which solar symbols, religious concepts, and royal iconography could travel—and almost certainly did—into the symbolic environment in which Negev engravers operated (Moran 1992; Mazar 1992; Redford 1992).
+The Negev artists were not isolated.
+They were connected, through the long-distance networks of the Levantine corridor, to the most sophisticated astronomical and funerary traditions of the ancient world.

 The Soul’s Celestial Destination